 Exercise like power walking or running can cause knee pain, but even many hours on a rowing machine should not cause pain.
 In fact, you can look forward to the possibility of alleviating your injury with some exercise.

-Rowing should give an added benefit of losing some weight, no matter how good and strong your fitness is, and this may find you feeling much better just by your knees carrying less weight.
+Rowing should give an added benefit of losing some weight, regardless of how fit and strong you are, and this may find you feeling much better just by your knees carrying less weight.

-Don’t make the resistance too strong on your rower if you are having knee or back problems, as the resistance can make it harder, which could add strain when you are doing the exercises.
+Don’t make the resistance too strong on your rower if you have knee or back problems, as the resistance can make it harder and add strain on the painful joint.